Visiting US National Parks in May

 Our favorite places to see and photograph the beauty of Grand Teton is Schwabacher Landing, Oxbow Bend, Jackson Lake, Mormon Row barns, Signal Hill and the wildflower fields near Pilgrim Creek Road.

-Great Sand Dunes National Park, located in southern Colorado, has an incredible combination of fun activities and wonderful views.
+Located in southern Colorado you’ll find Great Sand Dunes National Park that offers an incredible combination of fun activities and wonderful views.
 This National Park is truly unlike any other in the United States, and you’ll have an epic adventure when you visit.

 People go to Colorado to snowboard in winter.
 However, they also go to Colorado to sandboard in Summer!
 The Great Sand Dunes has ENORMOUS sand dunes that you can actually slide down on a sled or sandboard!
 There are a few rental companies located just outside the park, and please try a sled or sandboard, you will have the time of your life sliding down the huge dunes in the beautiful weather.